andyblight/share-tracking-1/README.md

 ## Usage

-To install:
+To do a fresh install:

 ```bash
 cd share-tracking-1
 pip install .
 ```

+`pip` will install any dependencies for you.
+The dependencies are defined in the `setup .py` file.

-To run the app:
+To start the program:

 ```bash
 cd share-tracking-1
 ./gui_main.py
 ```

+To operate the program, guess from the menu options!

+TODO Add link user documentation.

 ## Database schema